wix-incubator/repluggable/README.md

 When creating a React component, we strongly recommend to follow the React-Redux pattern, and separate your component into a stateless render and a `connect` container.

-In `react-app-lego`, components often need to consume APIs.
+In `repluggable`, components often need to consume APIs.
 Although APIs can be obtained through `EntryPointHost` passed to lifecycle hooks in your entry point, propagating them down component hierarchy would be cumbersome.

 A more elegant solution is to use `connectWithEntryPoint()` function instead of the regular `connect()`.
 This provides connector with the ability to obtain APIs.